reviver8/media_deck_gui/README.md

 * Who's going to use this?
     * Just me, but could serve as a build guide for others.
 * How often is this going to be used?
     * At least every week.
-Approxiamately 3 or 4 times a week.
+Approximately 3 or 4 times a week.
 * Where will this platform be used?
     * in a bed
     * while sitting on the floor